w314/notes/javaNotes/javaBasics.md

 An `array` is a `contiguous block of memory` storing a group of `sequentially stored` elements of the same type.
 Provies fast data access.

 - fixed size and cannot be resized after declaration
-- items in an array are referenced via their index in square bracket notation, which begins with 0 for the first element
+- indexed - items in an array are referenced via their index in square bracket notation, which begins with 0 for the first element
-- ave a length property specifying the length of the array
+- have a length property specifying the length of the array
+- can be iterated over

 ```java
 int[] myArray = new int[5];